FihoFi/FIHO-S-100-TOOLS/README.md

 ## Structure of the classes in directory 'print'

-Currently this directory holds a single PHP-file S100Printer.php with public functions for data output.
-_It is intended that these functions are encapsulated into a class later._
-The functions will accept a $class - parameter, which should refer to a CommonS100ype- based class.
+Currently this directory holds a single class: S100GMLPrinter.
+The class accepts a $rootClass - parameter, which should refer to a CommonS100Type- class.
+The output is a GML- document.
-The oPrint() function of the referred class is used to retreive the data as an array.

 ## Structure of the classes in directory 'example'
 This directory holds a working sample, using the S-127 Feature catalogue.

+## Notes on the current version
+* Geometry supports input of WKT: LINESTRING (Line), POLYGON (Surface) and POINT (Point)
+* There is NO validation of Geometries in FeatuerTypes (TODO: Add validation)

+## Author
+Stefan Engström /stefan.engstrom@traficom.fi

 ## Version 0.0.1
 TBD